NLnetLabs/domain/CONTRIBUTING.md

 ## LLM Policy

-To contribute to this project, must comply with the [NLnet Labs LLM Policy].
+Before contributing to this project, please be aware of the [NLnet Labs LLM Policy].

 [NLnet Labs LLM Policy]: https://www.nlnetlabs.nl/llm-policy